 You can access the first post in this ‘Communication and Relationships’ series by clicking here, or by clicking on the ‘NVC’ menu in the top menu.

-The Mandala of Love website started as a book project called A Mandala of Love: Consciousness, Ethics and Society, which is ongoing.
-I have published some of the sections of that book in the form of blog posts in the ‘Book Sections’ series and will continue to do this in the future.
+The Mandala of Love website started as a book project called A Mandala of Love: Consciousness, Ethics and Society.
+I have published some of the sections of that book in the form of articles in the ‘Book Sections’ series.

 You can access the first post in the ‘Book Sections’ series by clicking here.